wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    <tr valign="top"><td> North America	<td></td> West US 3<td></td> East US </td></tr>
    <tr valign="top"><td> Europe <td></td> North Europe (Ireland)<td></td> West Europe (Netherlands) </td></tr>
    </table>

-<a name="Naming"></a>

-## Naming conventions

-Advice from Microsoft: <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming">Naming conventions</a>:

-PROTIP: Define abbreviations, then enforce their use.
-Abbreviations are needed to keep names short.
-Define abbreviations in different human languages if you haven an international crew.
-Abbreviations can serve as a way to inform policies, such as locking of production servers.

-   1. <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations">rg, vm</a> = Resource asset type.
-   2. fin, mktg, product, it, corp = Business unit - organizational element that owns the subscription or workload the resource belongs to.
-   3. navigator, emissions, sharepoint, hadoop = Application or service name of the application, workload, or service that the resource is a part of.
-   4. shared, central, client = Subscription type - the purpose of the subscription that contains the resource.
-   5. prod, dev, qa, stage, test = Deployment environment - The stage of the development lifecycle for the workload that the resource supports.
-   6. westus, eastus2, westeu = Location/Region - The Azure region where the resource is deployed.
    <br /><br />

 <a name="ResourceGroups"></a>